Arctic ski adventure

 This trip went beyond all of my expectations!
 It is not a thing that I would have changed, except that I would have wanted it to last much longer.
 The mountain lodges was cosy, and the food could have been served to royals.
 Our guides will without any doubt be given the highest score possible.
 Simply put, this is a trip i highly recommend!— Guest in February 2016

 Many people have a dream of doing a polar skiing expedition, and the classical crossing of the county Finnmark is a good start!
 Forbes travel magazine named the crossing of Finnmarksvidda one of the five most stunning skiing trips in the world.
-The 80 beautiful kilometres are situated in the same area where the native Sami people have herded reindeer for generations.
+The 80 beautiful kilometers are situated in the same area where the native Sami people have herded reindeer for generations.
 Herding reindeer are still a common occupation among the Sami, and we might see some of their animals during the skiing days.
 What we are guaranteed to see, are the hallmark of Northern Norway, the extraordinary light.
-During the day we ski in low daylight, and the sky is different coloured as the sun gradually go down in the horizon.
+During the day we ski in low daylight, and the sky is different colored as the sun gradually go down in the horizon.

 Before the dark night set in, we enter our mountain lodges.
 Few places are more authentic than the simple cabins situated along the route.
 For dinner, we will be served local food, and the ingredients are of course from the local Arctic nature itself.
 After dinner, there is one peculiar phenomenon happening.
 Every year, numerous people visit the Arctic to experience the northern lights.
 In clear weather, there are few if any places in the world that are better for seeing the Northern Lights.
 Surrounded by total darkness, our little group can enjoy this spectacular scenery exclusively for themselves.